sneldb/sneldb/docs/src/commands/remember.md

 ## Diagnostics & Telemetry

 - Successful runs log a `sneldb::remember` event with alias, total rows, rows appended, and watermark details.
-- You can inspect `materializations/catalog.bin` (bincode + JSON-encoded spec) to review metadata, or issue `SHOW <name>` to fetch both the stored snapshot and the latest delta.
+- You can inspect the catalog (index at `materializations/catalog.mcat` and entry files) to review metadata, or issue `SHOW <name>` to fetch both the stored snapshot and the latest delta.

 ## Errors